NilPointer-Software/bdfd-wiki/src/premium/introduction.md

     ![Screenshot_20220809_114500](https://user-images.githubusercontent.com/95774950/183578062-f8b1074b-4462-4630-ae76-70ec670a97a6.png)

 ### Redeeming Premium
-After successful purchasing of premium point(s), here's how to redeem it :
+After a successful purchase of premium points, here's how to redeem them :

 1. Select your bot in app homepage and click *"Add premium time"* button in dashboard tab.